Ehlers-Danlos Syndromes (EDS)

 Symptoms can be different depending on the person and the part of the body.
 But, can include:

-• Joint instability - where the joints surfaces can separate and cause a lot of pain and discomfort
+• Joint instability - where the joints surfaces can separate and cause a lot of pain and discomfort.

-• Dislocations - where a full separation of the surface of a joint occurs
+• Dislocations - where a full separation of the surface of a joint occurs.

-• Skin that can bruise very easily
+• Skin that can bruise very easily, and abnormal scarring.

 • In some cases, EDS can cause weak tissues in specific groups, for example in the mouth or eyes.